xxuejie/ckb-native-build-sample/README.md

 * `deps`: All git submodules should go here.
 * `tests`: Top level contract tests.
 Typically one would want to build full CKB transactions including the smart contracts in development, then run them in CKB's verifier for assurance of behaviors.
 * `docker`: Sample docker files for reproducible build.
 You might or might not need this in your project.
+* `scripts`: Utility scripts that will be leveraged by makefiles.
 * `Makefile`: Top, workspace level makefile for firing up commands.

 Note for the sample here, I am not locking Rust toolchain versions, since I believe latest stable Rust is good enough to build smart contracts.
 However for individual projects one is working on, it might or might not make sense to lock Rust toolchain version for stability.